Daply/UniversityTasks/Operation systems/lab 5/readme.md

 - blocked if they request write access.

 1.5.
 After all client processes are finished, outputs the modified file to the console.<br>
 1.6.
-On command from the console, it ends its work.
+On command from the console, it ends its work.<br>
 2. Develop a Client process that performs the following actions:<br>
 2.1.
 Loops:<br>
 2.1.1.
 Asks the console to perform one of the following operations:<br>